Asparagus

 Jersey Giant: An outstanding variety producing giant, juicy, tender stems.
 Gives easily 3-4 times more production than other varieties.

-Pacific Purple: Due in September (orders taken now) A dark purple spear that is sweeter and more tender than green asparagus.
-Hight yields.
+Pacific Purple: A dark purple spear that is sweeter and more tender than green asparagus.
+High yields.